receipt-project/receipt-web/README.md

 Frontend application for Receipt Project

 ## Installation
-To install contents of the main page (https://receipt.shefer.space) use
+To run in demo mode
 ```
-make receipt
+make demo
 ```

-To install contents of the admin page use
+To install contents of the main page (https://receipt.shefer.space) use
 ```
-make admin
+make deploy
 ```

 ## Codestyle